Zac-HD/hypofuzz/docs-src/roadmap.rst

 API Deprecation Policy
 ~~~~~~~~~~~~~~~~~~~~~~

-Hypofuzz does not provide a Python API.
+HypoFuzz does not provide a Python API.

 The command-line interface will not make incompatible changes without at least
 three months notice, during which passing deprecated options will emit runtime